-The analysis of the spectrum of the deposited energy by a γ ray in a detector discloses the essence of the interaction of high energy photons with matter and allows to learn by doing the detector related effects.
+Analysis of the spectrum of the deposited energy by a y ray in a detector discloses the essence of the interaction of high energy photons with matter and allows to learn by doing the detector related effects.

-For γ -energy less than 2MeV, the interaction with matter is dominated by Compton scattering and Photo-absorption.
+For y-energy less than 2MeV, the interaction with matter is dominated by Compton scattering and Photo-absorption.
 The analysis of the Compton continuum of the deposited energy and of the photo-peak conveys information on the characteristics of the decaying isotope as well as the effects due to the system noise, the detected photon statistics, the stochastic terms in the detector and the intrinsic resolution of the scintillator.
 The experiment presumes to use 137Cs with its decays detected by a Csl crystal coupled to a Silicon Photomultiplier.
 The 137Cs source is particularly interesting due to its low energy X ray line at 30 keV and the high energy gamma emission at 662 keV.
 The former is relevant to optimize the lower detection limit of the system; the latter is a standard to evaluate the energy resolution.
-The use of the 2 lines and the analysis of the Compton spectrum characteristics allow to perform a rough measurement of the linearity with a single isotope.
+The use of the 2 lines and the analysis of the Compton spectrum